timcastillogill/CV/README.md

 2x Sentences on each point.
   1. The experience related to the heading
   2. What was it in your previous lifetime that helped you develop bullet point number 1.

-The ability to step out to the front of the classroom with a clear objective, yet having a contingency plan for backup, just in case the computer fails you!

 Several times a day, five days a week, a class full of students act out the message, “coming, ready or not,” having the ability to step to the front of the classroom to carry out lesson plans.
 And having a contingency plan for backup, just in case the computer fails you!